VINYL INSTALL KNOWLEDGE BASE

 4. Peel the rest of the backing paper away and again work your way outward from the middle with a squeegee.

-When washing surfaces with livery kits, you have to be really mindful of all the small pieces.
-Be careful not to use too much pressure around vinyl edges.
-Automatic car washes are not advised, including touchless washes.
-High heat as used in automatic car wash dryer systems and some cleaning products can be harmful to vinyl.
 If you are worried about a specific cleaning product, you can wash a test spot on one piece of vinyl with it first.
 In general, most car wash soaps are okay when used in reasonable amounts for washing by hand.

 If you have any questions as you're going through this process, please feel free to reach out via email.